Euclid, Elements (new)

 Borges, Short Stories

-In the Spanish-speaking world Borges is most highly regarded as an essayist.
-His essays explore themes also present in his short stories and poems.
-An advantage for us is that English was among Borges’ first, native languages (he had an English grandmother who read the Authorized Version to him, an English library at home, and he began reading Shakespeare at 12).
 From 1914 to 1921 he lived with his family in Europe, and from 1914-1918 he studied at the famous Collège de Genève, presently the Collège Calvin after its founder Jean Calvin.
 There he also attained fluency in French and German, and later Italian, Old English and Old Norse.
 After his graduation in 1918 the family moved to Lugano, and after the end of the War lived in Barcelona, Palma Mallorca, Seville, and Madrid.
-He was a noted translator beginning with Oscar Wilde’s The Happy Prince at age 10, going on to translate into Spanish works by Snorri Sturluson, Ambrose Bierce, William Faulkner, André Gide, Hermann Hesse, Franz Kafka, Rudyard Kipling, Edgar Allan Poe, Walt Whitman, Virginia Wolf.
+He was a noted translator beginning with Oscar Wilde’s The Happy Prince at age 10, going on to translate into Spanish works by Snorri Sturluson, Melville, Carlyle, Swedenborg, Bierce, Faulkner, Gide, Hesse, Kafka, Kipling, Poe, Whitman, Woolf.
 By the age of 55 he was completely blind.
 This gave him mental registers with a range akin to a great organ.
 In 1961 he was appointed to the Tinker Chair in the University of Texas at Austin, and embarked on a US lecture tour that year.
 In 1967-8 he held the Charles Eliot Norton Professorship of Poetry in Harvard University, and also spent time at the University of Virginia.
 He also travelled widely in Europe, including Athens and Crete.
 He died and was buried in Geneva.
-He lived in Buenos Aires, a port city, and a cosmopolitan city that was the intellectual center of the South American continent.
+He lived in Buenos Aires, a cosmopolitan, port city that was the intellectual center of the South American continent.
 He taught first as professor of English and American Literature at the Argentine Association of English Culture, and from 1956 to 1970 as professor of literature at the University of Buenos Aires.
 He advised the important publishing house Emecé Editores.
 He was the director of the National Library from 1955 to 1973, resigning when Peron was elected a second time.
 His close, longtime interlocutors and collaborators included his sister Norah, a noted painter and art critic; Macedonio Fernandez, erstwhile lawyer, writer, humorist, philosopher, family friend, and Socratic mentor; Maurice Abramowicz, Polish poet and lawyer; Simon Jichlinki; David Ben Gurion, Prime Minister of Israel; Victoria Ocampo, the founder of Argentina’s most important literary journal, Sur; the great Argentine writer Adolfo Bioy Casares; the Italian-American translator Norman Thomas di Giovanni; Silvina Ocampo, short story writer, poet, painter, and younger sister of Victoria; Margarita Guerrero, dancer, writer, and dabbler in the occult; Estela Canto, a communist and his longtime lover and lifetime friend; Astor Piazzolla, the tango composer; Maria Kodama, an Argentine of Japanese and German of background, his longtime assistant, then lover, wife, widow and heiress.
 Authors who greatly influenced Borges include Spinoza, Berkeley, Swedenborg, Schopenhauer, Carlyle, Meyrink, George Bernard Shaw, Alfonso Reyes, Franz Mauthner.
 He distilled as it were this cosmopolitanism.
 And in turn Thomas Pynchon and Kurt Vonnegut are two American writers greatly and directly influenced by Borges.

 Herodotus, Histories (continue from 2025)